josephwww/josephwww.github.io/source/_posts/options1.md

 - Use stop-loss orders to limit potential losses.
 - Diversify my trades to avoid over-concentration.

----

-## My First Trade

-For my first trade, I chose a **call option** on a well-known tech stock.
-My decision was based on:
-- Positive earnings reports and upcoming product launches.
-- A bullish trend in the overall market.

-Although the trade didn’t result in huge profits, it gave me valuable hands-on experience in placing orders, tracking option premiums, and managing emotions during market fluctuations.

----

-## Useful Resources

-Here are some resources that helped me get started with stock options:

-1. **Books**:
-   - "Options as a Strategic Investment" by Lawrence G. McMillan
-   - "The Options Playbook" by Brian Overby

-2. **Online Courses**:
-   - Investopedia’s Options Guide
-   - Udemy courses on options trading

-3. **Tools**:
-   - **ThinkorSwim** by TD Ameritrade for paper trading.
-   - **Yahoo Finance** for tracking stock and option prices.

----

 ## Conclusion

 Learning to trade US stock options has been an insightful experience so far.
 While there is still much to learn, I feel more confident about understanding the market dynamics and applying strategies in real trades.